Dental Ethics, History of Medical Bioethics, and Philosophy in Dentistry

 Speculative Reason Vs Practical Reason

-Aristotle makes the distinction between theoretical or speculative reasoning and practical reason.
-Theoretical reason in traditional logical studies such as math is where axioms are presented and conclusions are deductively derived; knowledge is the product of theoretical reason.
-The reason this distinction is made in the first place is that some philosophers claim that no moral truths can be derived using theoretical reason since only unsupported axioms can be provided (premises have to have their own premises infinitum) and while argumentation goes forever, humans cannot.
-A seemingly infinite regress in speculative reasoning favors contemplation using practical reasoning.
-As the name suggests, practical reasoning is not about axioms and logical deductions but the matter is concerned with maxims and action as an end product.
+Aristotle makes the distinction between speculative reasoning and practical reason.
+As the name suggests, practical reasoning is not solely deliberation and knowledge but with maxims (a formulation of a goal and the means to achieve it) and action as end products of deliberation.
 In moral reasoning, we want to analyze deliberative processes that end in action since if a moral prescription were to be found true by speculative reason, there may not be any necessity for that action to be undertaken; in practical reason, the conclusion of deliberation cannot be conceived without action.
-The human will, having the same result and consisting in the process of deliberative, is practical reason.

 John Stuart Mill – Utilitarianism